-Globalization is also a weakness when we really tear it apart.
-Sure, the benefits obviously outweigh the hindrances at this point, but they must still be addressed if only to ensure balance in the discussion.
+Globalization is also a weakness when we tear it apart.
+The benefits obviously outweigh the hindrances at this point, but they must still be addressed if only to ensure balance in the discussion.
 Company policy must remain consistent.
 As globalization efforts further, a watering down of individual identity begins to occur.
 Rules are no longer cultural in a personal sense.
 Instead, they turn into a collective “one size fits all” glove that everyone is expected to wear.
 On the surface, this may sound nice or even preferred.
-However, upon further examination, we see that this approach often reduces innovation and individual self worth.
+However, upon further examination, we see that this approach often reduces innovation and individual self-worth.
 Workers are no longer valued employees; they are a number in the sea of those employed who are more than likely expendable.

 Organizational Development is a complex endeavor indeed.
-Leadership plays a vital role in how an organization can achieve sound change both short and long term.
-However, while it is complex; it is achievable – if we are willing to face the challenges and are willing to listen and act.
+Leadership plays a vital role in how an organization can achieve sound change both short and long-term.
+However, while it is complex, it is achievable – if we are willing to face the challenges and are willing to listen and act.